 Operational Modes¶

 Both the WAL writer and materializer run in the same process.
-This is the right choice for the vast majority of deployments.
+This is the right choice for most deployments.

 ┌─────────────────────────────────────────┐